celery/billiard/Doc/library/multiprocessing.rst

    :mod:`multiprocessing` uses the usual :exc:`Queue.Empty` and
    :exc:`Queue.Full` exceptions to signal a timeout.
-They are not available in the :mod:`multiprocessing` namespace so you need to import them from :mod:`Queue`.
+They are not available in the :mod:`multiprocessing` namespace so you need to import them from :mod:`queue`.

 .. warning::

    If a process is killed using :meth:`Process.terminate` or :func:`os.kill` while it is trying to use a :class:`Queue`, then the data in the queue is likely to become corrupted.
-This may cause any other processes to get an exception when it tries to use the queue later on.
+This may cause any other process to get an exception when it tries to use the queue later on.

 .. warning::